 Pilot, Harley Rider, Country Boy

-In addition to his unassailable credentials, Danny is a private pilot and Harley-Davidson owner who enjoys traveling, cooking, hiking, camping, hunting, fishing, and spending time with his partner Brenda at their seaside home in Victoria, BC.
+In addition to his unassailable credentials, Danny is a private pilot and Harley-Davidson owner who enjoys traveling, videography, songwriting, cooking, hiking, camping, hunting, and fishing.

 He has two children.
 Son Travis is a firefighter/paramedic in downtown Vancouver, BC.
-Daughter Jorden recently graduated from UBC with a degree in Psychology and currently works with a large non-denominational church in the Lower Mainland.
+Daughter Jorden holds a degree in Psychology from UBC and currently works with a large non-denominational church in the Lower Mainland.